We've independently reviewed this article to make sure it's as accurate as we can make it.

 If it’s clogged, this can cause unwanted water pressure problems that may be creating freezing and jamming as the water gets backed up into your freezer.
 But as complicated as this sounds, it’s really another simple problem with another simple solution.

 Simply change the water filter and clean up the current mess.
 If this isn’t the problem …

 If the pressure of the water going into your refrigerator is too low or too high, your ice maker may freeze over or jam.
-Specifically, water pressure that is over 120 PSI can lead to freezing and jamming.
+Specifically, water pressure that is over 120 PSI can lead to freezing and jamming often due to water splashing out of the ice maker during its fill cycle.
 Check the water pressure and adjust it accordingly.
 If this isn’t the problem …

 Reminder: If any of these steps become overwhelming or feel impossible, keep in mind that repair technicians can typically help fix the problem quickly and efficiently.